wahrwolf/ba-thesis/chapters/400-results.md

 In the Czech-English pair, the model scored a median 40% over ECB, 20.5% for EMEA, 15% for 23.5% the mixed set.

 ### Rouge
-\TODO{check caption}
 \begin{figure}
     \includegraphics[scale=1]{img/comparison_rouge.png}
-    \caption{Comparison of ROUGE-L score for each domain for tagged and clean data}
+    \caption{Comparison of ROUGE-L score for each domain for with and without prefix constraints}
     \label{fig:comparison_rouge}
 \end{figure}
 The scores (Fig \ref{fig:comparison_rouge}) are similar for all domains except EMEA.
 They rank for German-English between 25% and 54%, and between 34% and 65% in Czech-English.